gamingrobot/gamingrobot.github.io/content/posts/floating-point-hell.md

 Json -> Data {Id:12345678901234567892 BigNum:12000000000002539}
 ```

 As you can see Go has no problem encoding and decoding the large integers.
-But lets see what happens when JavaScript tries to decode the same integers.
+But let's see what happens when JavaScript tries to decode the same integers.

-## JavaScript
+### JavaScript

 ```javascript
 var data = '{"Id":12345678901234567892,"BigNum":12000000000002539}'